eudaimyst/turn-based-pattern-toy-models/COPILOT.md

 - **D3.js** for all visualizations.
 - **Vite** build setup (already configured).

+The project does not use SvelteKit.
+All navigation must rely on standard Svelte component composition.
+Do not generate SvelteKit routing files or conventions such as +page.svelte or +layout.svelte.
+Navigation between toys should be implemented using a neutral gallery component or a manually defined router written in Svelte.

 No additional frameworks or visualization libraries may be introduced without explicit instructions.

 ---